ionos-cloud/terraform-provider-ionoscloud/docs/resources/networkloadbalancer_forwardingrule.md

 - `listener_port` - (Required)[int] Listening port number. (inbound) (range: 1 to 65535)
 - `health_check` - (Optional) Health check attributes for Network Load Balancer forwarding rule.
     - `client_timeout` - (Optional)[int] ClientTimeout is expressed in milliseconds.
 This inactivity timeout applies when the client is expected to acknowledge or send data.
 If unset the default of 50 seconds will be used.
-    - `check_timeout` - (Optional)[int] It specifies the time (in milliseconds) for a target VM in this pool to answer the check.
-If a target VM has CheckInterval set and CheckTimeout is set too, then the smaller value of the two is used after the TCP connection is established.
     - `connect_timeout` - (Optional)[int] It specifies the maximum time (in milliseconds) to wait for a connection attempt to a target VM to succeed.
 If unset, the default of 5 seconds will be used.
     - `target_timeout` - (Optional)[int] TargetTimeout specifies the maximum inactivity time (in milliseconds) on the target VM side.
 If unset, the default of 50 seconds will be used.
     - `retries` - (Optional)[int] Retries specifies the number of retries to perform on a target VM after a connection failure.
 If unset, the default value of 3 will be used.